 Most online stores work by charging customers at the time they place their order.
 But what if you want customers to have a balance or virtual wallet, where they add credit and use this to pre-pay for their orders?
 Or what if you want customers to place orders online, and then pay later by paying off their balance at the end of the month?

-Today, I’m going to show you how to create a WooCommerce pay later system for regular customers.
-We’ll do it using off-the-shelf plugins, and you don’t need any technical expertise or coding skills.
+Today, I'm going to show you how to use WooCommerce Product Table with some other plugins to create a WooCommerce pay later system for regular customers.
+We'll do it using off-the-shelf plugins, and you don't need any technical expertise or coding skills.

 Let's get started!

 Example use case - school website for parent ordering and payments

 Before we start, let's look at a typical use case that will benefit from WooCommerce pay later plugin.
 This is actually a real-life example, as one of our WooCommerce Product Table customers expressed an interest in a credit system for their store.